peetw/foundation_postgres/streaming_replication.md

 ## Set up replication using Archive

-1. WAL archive must be configured on primary server.
+1. WAL archive must be configured on primary server
-2. Archive location must be accessible to standby server.
+2. Archive location must be accessible to standby server
-3. Take a full base backup of primary db cluster.
+3. Take a full base backup of primary db cluster
-4. Copy the backup to the standby server.
+4. Copy the backup to the standby server
-5. If using db tablespaces, directory structure must be the same on master and standby.
+5. If using db tablespaces, directory structure must be the same on master and standby
-6. Create a ``recovery.conf`` file inside data dir of standby db cluster.
+6. Create a ``recovery.conf`` file inside data dir of standby db cluster
-7. Turn on ``standby_mode`` and set ``restore_command`` to copy file from the WAL archive location.
+7. Turn on ``standby_mode`` and set ``restore_command`` to copy file from the WAL archive location

 Configure WAL archiving (Debian/Ubuntu):

     $ sudo mkdir /mnt/archive_dest
     $ sudo chown postgres:postgres /mnt/archive_dest
-    $ vi /etc/postgresql/9.5/<CLUSTER_NAME>/postgresq1.conf
+    $ nano /etc/postgresql/9.5/<CLUSTER_NAME>/postgresq1.conf
         wal level = hot standby
         archive mode = on
         archive command = 'cp %p /mnt/archive_dest/%f'